kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/dynamic_provisioning/README.md

   storageType: HDD
 ```
 * subnetId - the subnet ID that the FSx for Lustre filesystem should be created inside.
-* securityGroupIds - a common separated list of security group IDs that should be attached to the filesystem
+* securityGroupIds - a comma separated list of security group IDs that should be attached to the filesystem
 * deploymentType (Optional) - FSx for Lustre supports three deployment types, SCRATCH_1, SCRATCH_2 and PERSISTENT_1.
 Default: SCRATCH_1.
 * kmsKeyId (Optional) - for deployment type PERSISTENT_1, customer can specify a KMS key to use.
 * perUnitStorageThroughput (Optional) - for deployment type PERSISTENT_1, customer can specify the storage throughput.
 Default: "200".
 Note that customer has to specify as a string here like "200" or "100" etc.